Multi-task retriever fine-tuning for domain-specific and efficient RAG: Introduction

 Our solution is to instruction fine-tune a small retriever on a variety of tasks.
 This retriever is deployed in the ecosystem of GenAI applications, which prompt it to retrieve desired structured data from databases.
 Information such as workflow step names, table names, and field names are then passed to LLMs to generate workflows or playbooks, leading to higher output quality.

 To build a multi-task retriever dataset, we extracted data from internal databases and reused the Flow Generation training set.
 For our solution, we fine-tune mGTE \cite{zhang-etal-2024-mgte} because of its large context length (8,192 tokens), allowing it to receive long instructions, and because of its multilingual capabilities.
 We compare it with BM25, a simple yet powerful term-frequency method \cite{10.5555/188490.188561}, and with recent open-source multilingual embedding models: mE5 \cite{wang2024multilinguale5textembeddings} and mGTE.
+We also include evaluation of larger instruction-tuned models based on LLMs, namely GTE-Qwen-2 \cite{yang2024qwen2}, E5-mistral \cite{wang-etal-2024-improving-text}, and GritLM \cite{muennighoff2024generative}.

 We perform several evaluations.
 First, we evaluate on the tasks that the retriever was trained on, but on out-of-domain (OOD) settings.
 The internal training datasets come from the IT domain, but the OOD splits come from diverse domains such as HR and finance.
 We then evaluate on a related but different retrieval task to test the generalization ability of the model.
 For example, while the model was trained to retrieve step names based on text, we also want to retrieve relevant workflow structures based on text.
 This is a related task because workflows are made up of steps.
-Lastly, to see whether the multilingual abilities of mGTE are preserved after our multi-task fine-tuning, we evaluate on input from different languages even though our retrieval training dataset is only in English.
+Lastly, to see whether the multilingual abilities of models are preserved after our multi-task fine-tuning, we evaluate on input from different languages even though our retrieval training dataset is only in English.

 Our contributions are the following: \begin{itemize} \itemsep-0.2em \item We provide a case study for how to build a domain-specific and efficient retriever for real-world RAG. \item We demonstrate that multi-task retriever fine-tuning can lead to generalization to out-of-domain datasets and to related but different retrieval tasks. \end{itemize}